 ANNOUNCEMENT: SpyPanda made with AppInventor is on Market.
 Please download and leave a review.
 Thank you very much.

 App Inventor lets you create Android apps without any knowledge in programming.
 How cool is that!
-You design your apps on a web page, assemble pieces of logic blocks together on an editor, test your app on an emulator or on your phone while you are designing; cool, huh?
+You design your apps on a web page, assemble pieces of logic blocks together on the same page, test your app on an emulator or on your phone while you are designing; cool, huh?
 Your projects are hosted by Google.
 All you have to do is design and join the pieces together like a puzzle game.
 Check the official Setup section to get started.
 If you are looking for Tips/Tutorials, go to the Tutorials page.

 Our First App: WildLifeShow